bluedrop-learning-networks/.github/pull_request_template.md

 (Strike through any that are not applicable).

 - [ ] I have tested this PR locally or on a remote environment.
-- [ ] I have added/updated translations in all supported languages.
+- [ ] I have added/updated translations in all supported languages with [translation-tool](https://github.com/bluedrop-learning-networks/bln-dev-handbook/blob/master/translations.md) or manually.
 - [ ] I have added necessary documentation (if appropriate).
 - [ ] I have checked my code and corrected any misspellings.
 - [ ] No dependent changes are required to be merged or published, or